Herpes simplex 1 infection, herpes simplex 2 infection

 For men, sores on the glans and shaft of the penis and anal area

-Your healthcare provider will also do a health history and a physical exam to help diagnose HSV.
+Your healthcare provider will also ask about your health history and give you a physical exam.
 You may also need blood tests or X-rays.

-This test requires obtaining a sample of your cerebrospinal fluid.
-Your doctor will take the sample through a lumbar puncture, using a thin needle.
+This test is done with a sample of your cerebrospinal fluid.
+Your healthcare provider will take the sample through a lumbar puncture (LP) using a thin needle.
 The needle will be pushed into your lower back, and fluid will be removed.

 Your normal activities won't affect your test results.